renovatebot/docker-renovate/docs/jenkins.md

 # Samples for Jenkins pipelines

 These are configuration examples for running a self-hosted Renovate on Jenkins pipelines.
 This example accesses a privately hosted GitLab instance.
 See [self-hosting](https://docs.renovatebot.com/getting-started/running/#self-hosting-renovate) doc for additional information.

-## Renovate with mapped Docker socket
+## Renovate slim

 The following pipeline runs Renovate normally on the default branch (eg. `main` or `master`).